marty90/DPDK-Replay/README.md

 ```

 ## 4. Configuration of the machine
-Before running DPDK-Dump there are few things to do:
+Before running DPDK-Replay there are few things to do:

 ### 4.1 Reserve a big number of hugepages to DPDK
 The commands below reserve 1024 hugepages.
 The size of each huge page is 2MB.
 Check to have enough RAM on your machine.